HakamAtassi/ChaosCore/README.md

 ### What is ChaosCore?

-ChaosCore is an Out-of-Order RV32G core aimed at exploring the tradeoffs resulting from various security and performance considerations.
-ChaosCore is also designed to run out of the box and includes a slew of benchmarks and tests for demonstration and analysis.
+ChaosCore is a synthesizable Out-of-Order RV32GC core aimed at exploring the tradeoffs resulting from various security and performance considerations.
+This repository is set up to run with very minimal overhead.
+In just a few commands, ChaosCore can be benchmarked locally to generate interesting results and visualize tradeoffs.

 ### Directories